theisgroenbech/PrettyProVerif/README.md

 It is based on Java 9, but might run in other versions.

-##Running
+## Running

-If you want to try it, copy the files to your ProVerif directory and run chmod +x ppv.
+Copy the files to your ProVerif directory and run chmod +x ppv.

 Then use ppv instead of proverif when running.